UTDallasEPICS/Teambuilder/README.md

 - Other packages: [Prisma](https://www.prisma.io/docs)
 - Other technologies: [Postman](https://learning.postman.com/docs/introduction/overview/), [Node.js](https://nodejs.org/docs/latest/api/), [Type Script Execute](https://tsx.is/getting-started), and [SheetJS](https://docs.sheetjs.com/docs/)

+## Migration Scripts
+- If the database is not populated on your device, you will need a copy of the domain-specific demographic data Excel sheet, provided by the University.
+Then, after running the website, simply navigate to the Demographics page and import the file using the provided "Import File" button in the bottom left.
+Then, click "Send Extracted Data" to populate the database using the Excel sheet.
+(This assumes your Excel sheet will be of the same layout as those provided in prior years, which is a necessary assumption.)
+- If it is a new semester and you have a spreadsheet with the most recent data on it, simply import that file in the same manner as previously described.
+The database will be updated with the new data.

 ## Setup

 Make sure to install the dependencies: